IBSim/VirtualLab/docs/source/about.rst

 About
 =====

-**VirtualLab** is the ouput of a collaboration between the `Image-Based Simulation <https://ibsim.co.uk>`_ (IBSim) Group at `Swansea University <https://www.swansea.ac.uk>`_ and `UK Atomic Energy Authority <https://ccfe.ukaea.uk/>`_ led by Llion Evans.
+**VirtualLab** is the ouput of a collaboration between the `Image-Based Simulation <https://ibsim.co.uk>`_ (IBSim) Group at `Swansea University <https://www.swansea.ac.uk>`_ and `UK Atomic Energy Authority <https://ccfe.ukaea.uk/>`_.
 The majority of the initial work was carried out by Rhydian Lewis, during his PhD on *"Simulation driven machine-learning methods to optimise design of physical experiment and enhance data analysis for testing of fusion energy heat exchanger components"*, and Benjamin Thorpe, as Research Software Engineer on the EPSRC project *"Inline virtual qualification from 3D X-ray imaging for high-value manufacturing"* (EP/R012091/1).

 Support
 *******